Latent variable graphical model selection via convex optimization: Identifiability

 \subsection{Structure among observed variables}

 An identifiability problem also arises if the conditional graphical model among the observed variables contains a densely connected subgraph.
 These statistical relationships might be mistaken as correlations induced by marginalization over latent variables.
 Therefore we need to ensure that the conditional graphical model among the observed variables is sparse.
-We impose the condition that this conditional graphical model must have small ``degree'', i.e., no observed variable is directly connected to too many other observed variables conditioned on the hidden components.
-Notice that bounding the degree is a more refined condition than simply bounding the total number of nonzeros as the \emph{sparsity pattern} also plays a role.
+We impose the condition that this conditional graphical model must have small ``degree,'' that is, no observed variable is directly connected to too many other observed variables conditioned on the latent components.
+Notice that bounding the degree is a more refined condition than simply bounding the total number of nonzeros as the \textit{sparsity pattern} also plays a role.
 In \cite{ChaSPW2009} the authors introduced the following quantity in order to provide an appropriate measure of the sparsity pattern of a matrix:

-The quantity $\mu(\Omega(M))$ being small for a matrix implies that the spectrum of any element of the tangent space $\Omega(M)$ is not too ``concentrated'', i.e., the singular values of the elements of the tangent space are not too large.
-In \cite{ChaSPW2009} it is shown that a sparse matrix $M$ with ``bounded degree'' (a small number of nonzeros per row/column) has small $\mu(M)$. \begin{PROP} Let $M \in \mathbb{R}^{p \times p}$ be any matrix with at most $\degr_{\max}(M)$ nonzero entries per row/column, and with at least $\degr_{\min}(M)$ nonzero entries per row/column.
-With $\mu(\Omega(M))$ as defined in \eqref{eq:mu}, we have that
+The quantity $\mu(\Omega(M))$ being small for a matrix implies that the spectrum of any element of the tangent space $\Omega(M)$ is not too ``concentrated,'' that is, the singular values of the elements of the tangent space are not too large.
+In~\cite{ChaSPW2009} it is shown that a sparse matrix $M$ with ``bounded degree'' (a small number of nonzeros per row/column) has small $\mu(M)$.
+Specifically, if $M \in\mathbb{R}^{p \times p}$ is any matrix with at most $\degr(M)$ nonzero entries per row/column, then we have that